 Getting Settlement Offer

 After the rear-end accident, the at-fault driver’s insurance company might reach out to you and offer a settlement.
-This will be a lowball amount that doesn’t come close to covering all of your damages.
-You should be careful not to accept any money or sign anything without speaking to a personal injury lawyer first.
+Unfortunately, this will be a lowball amount that doesn’t come close to covering all of your damages.
+You should be careful not to accept any money or sign anything without first speaking to a personal injury lawyer.

 Suing for a Rear-End Collision

 You and your lawyer will want to weigh the pros and cons before filing your lawsuit, as lawsuits can be lengthy and expensive.
-If you decide going forward with the lawsuit is best, you’ll begin gathering evidence to support your case like:
+If you decide in the future that the lawsuit is best, you’ll begin gathering evidence to support your case like:

 - The police report